-Effective March 19, 2020, the California State Public Health Officer and Director of the California Department of Public Health is ordering all individuals living in the State of California to stay home or at their place of residence, except as needed to maintain continuity of operation of the federal critical infrastructure sectors, critical government services, schools, childcare, and construction, including housing construction.
+On March 19, 2020, the California State Public Health Officer and Director of the California Department of Public Health directed all Californians to stay home or at their place of residence except as needed to maintain continuity of operation of the federal critical infrastructure sectors, critical government services, schools, childcare, and construction, to go to an essential job or to shop for essential needs.
 This Stay Home Order remains in place until further notice.

-View the most current Alameda County Shelter-in-Place Order, last updated December 6, 2020.
-View the Alameda County Public Health Department COVID-19 website for additional details and documents, including the current list of Approved Open & Closed Businesses.
+View the most current Alameda County Shelter-in-Place Order, dated January 25, 2021.
+View the Alameda County Public Health Department COVID-19 website for additional details and documents.
 Questions about the County Order?
-Email nCov@acgov.org or call (510) 268-2101
+Email nCov@acgov.org or call (510) 268-2101.

 On March 13, 2020, City Manager Marc Roberts declared a local emergency to strengthen the City of Livermore's ability to respond to the coronavirus disease (COVID-19).
 This emergency proclamation (Spanish) was based upon the Alameda County Public Health Department confirming evidence of community-acquired transmission within Alameda County and the President of the United States declaring a National State of Emergency.
 This declaration was ratified by the City Council at a Special Meeting on Monday, March 16, 2020.
 Resolutions of continued local emergency have been adopted by the City Council on June 8, July 27, September 14, November 9, and December 14, 2020.

 On March 30, 2020, the City established a temporary moratorium on the imposition of the City's fines, penalties, and interest (Spanish) accrued due to non-payment of certain taxes and charges.
 On June 3, 2020, an amended order (Spanish) extended the end date from May 31 to September 30, 2020.
 On September 28, 2020, a second amended order (Spanish) extended the end date to December 31, 2020.
 On December 18, 2020, a third amended order (Spanish) extended the end date to March 31, 2021.
+On March 10, 2021, a fourth amended order (Spanish) extended the end date to June 30, 2021.
 A Certification of Financial Hardship application to request this assistance is available.
 Applications must be received by March 31, 2021 and only apply to charges incurred from March 17, 2020 to March 31, 2021.
 Read the press release announcing the original order.

 The City established a temporary moratorium on residential and commercial evictions resulting from loss of income, increased medical expenses, or childcare needs related to COVID-19.
 This moratorium was initially established on March 25, 2020 and then amended to expand eligibility on April 2, 2020.
 This moratorium was then amended a second time on May 5, 2020.
 The second amended order expands the moratorium for commercial tenancies (including self-storage) and commercial rental agreements, and establishes that the Alameda County amended Ordinance adopted April 28, 2020 governs the protections provided to residential tenants and homeowners in Livermore.
-The City's moratorium on commercial evictions was amended again on July 1 and September 28, 2020, extending it through at least March 31, 2021.
+The City's moratorium on commercial evictions was amended again on July 1 and September 28, 2020, and March 10, 2021 extending it through at least June 30, 2021.

 On April 10, 2020, the City created an order (Spanish) amending sections of the Livermore Municipal Code regarding public nuisances to include effective enforcement mechanisms for emergency summary abatement when a nuisance activity presents an imminent threat to life or public health, and to address violations of emergency orders.